skuid/skuid-labs/experiments/dataSources/Salesforce_REST/readme.md

 ## Salesforce data access using REST
-Salesforce has a super rich array of APIs that provide access to far more data than can be gathered from Skuid's direct SFDC data source.
+Salesforce has a super rich array of APIs that provide access to far more data than can be gathered from Skuid's direct SFDC data source type.

 Some examples of this include: